Inspector Rex: Rex's partners

-In season 11, Rex moves to Rome, where he meets his new partner, Italian homicide detective Chief Inspector Lorenzo Fabbri.
+In season 11, Italian homicide detective, Chief Inspector Lorenzo Fabbri. arrives in Vienna to work on a case, and takes Rex, who is officially 'retired', back to Rome.
 Rex seems to understand the Italian language quite easily.

 In the second episode of season 14 (entitled "Amidst the Wolves"), Fabbri dies in the explosion of a car during a trap prepared by a Mafia boss.